aionnetwork/aion-docs/integrations/wallet-integrations.en.md

 ### Aion Derivation Path: 44'/425'

-BIP44 standard describe this derivation path as `m / purpose' / coin_type' / account' / change' / address_index'`.
+The `BIP44` standard describes this derivation path as `m / purpose' / coin_type' / account' / change' / address_index'`.
 One can generate multiple accounts by varying these derivation paths such as 44'/425'/0'/0'/0' , 44'/425'/0'/0'/1' and so on.

 ### Generate Key Pair From Mnemonic and Aion Derivation Path

-You will get the same key pair every time from same mnemonic & derivation path combination.
+You will get the same key pair every time from the same mnemonic & derivation path combination.

 Following code generates a key pair from
 Derivation path: 44'/425'/0'/0'/0'
 Mnemonic: "monitor identify enter shield fog melt dance fine zone siren swamp dizzy"

 Derivation path for 3rd-party wallets might vary depending on their implementation.
-In that case only the root account (first account) will be the same, every next account after that will depend on the last 3 digit sections in the derivation path (0'/0'/0').
+In that case, only the root account (first account) will be the same, every next account after that will depend on the last 3 digit sections in the derivation path (0'/0'/0').

 ```json
 {